 A First: Women Take The Majority In Nevada Legislature And Colorado House

 On Monday, Nevada's statehouse begins its legislative session by marking a major milestone.
-It's the first time in our nation's history that any state legislature holds a majority of women lawmakers.
+It's the first time in our nation's history that any state legislature holds a majority of female lawmakers.
 Just like the country, the body is slightly more than half women.

-"It's been a long hard fight.
-I'm starting to see some of the fruits of not just my labor, but the labor of so many other people whose names I don't know," says Patricia Ann Spearman, a Democrat and a Nevada senator who was first elected in 2012.
+"It's been a long, hard fight.
+I'm starting to see some of the fruits of not just my labor, but the labor of so many other people whose names I don't know," says Patricia Ann Spearman, a Democrat and Nevada senator who was first elected in 2012.

 Spearman is used to struggling to break barriers for minorities and women.
 She's 64, a black woman, a lesbian, a retired lieutenant colonel in the Army and an ordained minister.

 With its overall majority, Nevada is the exception.
 This year, 50.8 percent of state representatives and senators, combined, are women.
-And it's one of only two states that has a majority women in any one chamber.
-The other is Colorado's lower house where there are three more women than men.
-A single chamber majority has only happened once before, in New Hampshire about a decade ago.
+And it's one of only two states that have a female majority in any one chamber.
+The other is Colorado's lower house, where there are three more women than men.
+A single chamber majority has happened only once before, in New Hampshire about a decade ago.

 "Women hold fewer than 30 percent of state legislative seats across the country, fewer than 25 percent of congressional seats, so getting to 50 percent in any one place is something significant," says Kelly Dittmar, a scholar at the Center for American Women and Politics at Rutgers University.
-"So, we still have a lot of progress left to make across the country to have women equally represented in our legislative institutions," she says.
+"So we still have a lot of progress left to make across the country to have women equally represented in our legislative institutions," she says.

 In fact, in Mississippi, West Virginia, Alabama and Louisiana, women make up about 15 percent of state lawmakers.

 Even in the "year of the woman" — as 2018 was regularly called — it's obvious that progress has been slow.
-In 1992, also a breakthrough year,women made up 20 percent of representation across the country.
+In 1992, also a breakthrough year, women made up 20 percent of representation across the country.
 This year, as 2018 winners take office, it's 28 percent.

 The reasons it has taken so long to reach gender parity, Dittmar says, are many.
 Of course, there was the formal exclusion of women from public service.
 For a long time, women couldn't vote or run.
-But then there is the informal exclusion based on gender stereotypes, including long-head beliefs that women can't lead or balance their personal and professional lives.
+But then there is the informal exclusion based on gender stereotypes, including long-held beliefs that women can't lead or balance their personal and professional lives.
 Dittmar says those old platitudes can also create obstacles to fundraising.

 "You have typically had men in party leadership and political leadership.
 Those are the people who are tapping candidates, who are recruiting candidates to run and deciding who gets on the ballot.
 Those recruitment networks have been, for a long time, very male-dominated."